Guideline for applications for authorisation of clinical trials of medicinal products in humans

 Further information on applications to the scientific ethical committee system can be obtained by contacting the Danish National Committee on Biomedical Research Ethics, www.dnvk.dk, (tel. +45 7226 9370, email@example.com).

 According to the Danish Act on Processing of Personal Data, medicinal product trials must also be notified to the Danish Data Protection Agency.
-This may take place at the same time as the application to the Danish Health and Medicines Authority.
+This may take place at the same time as the application to the Danish Medicines Agency.
 However, please be aware that several areas of the private sector are exempt from this notification duty.
 More information in Danish can be find via this link: http://www.datatilsynet.dk/nyheder/seneste-nyheder/artikel/nye-fritagelser-fra-anmeldelsespligten-i-den-private-sektor/

 For further information on such notification, please contact the Danish Data Protection Agency (www.datatilsynet.dk or tel. +45 3319 3200, 9:00 to 14:00).